tutoriel étui à couteau en cuir

 knife case

-For the loops of the loop (in the shape of an ogive end), use a cookie cutter to have a cleaner cut.
+For the rounded edges of the loop (bullnose end shape), use a punch to get a cleaner cut.

 Then, lightly sand the edges and trim the ends of the loop to avoid having too much leather.